juliano-soares/MO409A-Projeto-Final/openhospital-core/README.md

 ## How to build

-After having installed Java JDK 17+ and Maven (or using the provided Maven Wrapper `mvnw`), to build this project issue:
+After having installed Java JDK 8+ and Maven, to build this project issue:

     mvn package